jamiealquiza/bicache/README.md

 Bicache's two tiers of cache are individually size configurable (in key count, eventually data size).
 A global lookup table is used to limit read ops to a max of one cache miss, even with two tiers of sharded cache levels.
 Bicache handles MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.

-Bicached is built for highly concurrent, read optimized workloads.
-It averages roughly single-digit microsecond Sets and 500 nanosecond Gets at 100,000 keys on modern hardware (assuming a promotion/eviction is not running; the impact can vary greatly depending on configuration).
-This allows millions of get/set operations per second from a single thread.
+Bicached is built for highly concurrent, read heavy workloads.

 # API